Retail & Ecommerce

 Digital transformation of luxury brands

 Highly stylized displays, prestigious high street locations, exclusive experiences, up close and personal sales assistance… the „established norms” of the luxury goods industry simply don’t fit into a post-pandemic world.
-And yet, after a challenging time in early 2020, many luxury brands are now embracing e-commerce as the first touchpoint for customers.
-They are finding ways to effectively communicate brand value in the digital space in the same way as they do in the offline world, and are starting to replicate the personalized, curated experiences that buyers expect.
+And yet, after a challenging time in early 2020, many luxury brands are now embracing ecommerce as the first touchpoint for customers in their digital marketing strategies.
+They are finding ways to effectively communicate brand value in the digital space in the same way as they do in the offline world and are starting to replicate the personalized, curated experiences that buyers expect.

 In this article you will learn: